nfqsolutions/ngx-tableau/projects/tableau/README.md

 # ngx-tableau

-ngx-tableau is a library to embed Tableau visualitation into Angular apps.
+ngx-tableau is an Angular module that allows to embed a [Tableau](https://www.tableau.com) report in an Angular webapp.

 ## Getting started